CME211/notes/lecture-5.md

 ## Announcements

+* If you are on the wait list: submit homework by deadline.
+We will grade if/when you make it into the class.

 * We will be using [GitHub][GitHub] for version control and managing assignment submissions in this course.
 If you haven't already done so, please create a personal Github account at <https://github.com/>.
 Feel free to link the